dfinity/awesome-internet-computer/README.md

 - [icpp-llm](https://github.com/icppWorld/icpp-llm) - LLMs for the Internet Computer.

+## Metaverse

+- [Open Internet Metaverse](https://github.com/Bebb-Protocol-and-Apps/PWS) - Easily create your personal virtual space and host it like a 3D Website ("Webspace") on the Internet Computer.
+[Try it here](https://vdfyi-uaaaa-aaaai-acptq-cai.ic0.app/)

 ## How it works / Deep dives

 - [Internet Computer for Geeks](https://internetcomputer.org/whitepaper.pdf) - Whitepaper written by the DFINITY team.